kecorradine/ops-docs/build_environment.md

 * Under Configure Global Security
 * Select Github Authentication Plugin
 * Copy & paste the Client ID and Client Secret from the Github application page
+* Select Prevent Cross Site Request Forgery exploits
+* Select the Default Crumb Issuer

+On the build server do the following:
 * Select Github Commiter Authorization Strategy under Auhorization
 * Add the Github usernames of admin users to the Admin User Names
 * Insert IHTSDO (or your Github organisations name) to Participant in Organisation
 * Select Great READ options accordingly.
 Save.

-* Select Prevent Cross Site Request Forgery exploits and select Default Crumb Issuer
+On the Ansible server:
+* Select Role-Based Strategy.
+Save
+* Select Manage and Assign Roles, near the bottom of the page.
+* Under assign roles, make sure an admin roles exists, with all priviledges.
+* Add a developers role, with Overall Read, Job Read and Job Build permissions.
+* Under assign roles, add the IHTSDO group to develops
+* Add inviduals how will manage the servier s the admins group.
+Save.

-### Configure Jenkins
+## Configure Jenkins

 * JDK
 Name: System OpenJDK 7